 An emphasis on discovering your unfair advantage can also help get you ultimately get to a more successful business model, and the capturing of metrics encourages an iterative, step-by-step development process.

-By contrast, the BMC takes you to a more strategic conversation and position – thinking more about a business rather than just a single product or proposition.
+By contrast, the Business Model Canvas takes you to a more strategic conversation and position – thinking more about a business rather than just a single product or proposition.

-This holistic view is one of the reasons organizations use the BMC – it facilitates better conversations with business stakeholders than the problem- and user-focused Lean Canvas.
+This holistic view is one of the reasons organizations use the Business Model Canvas – it facilitates better conversations with business stakeholders than the problem- and user-focused Lean Canvas.

 So which should you use?

-Pedro who works on the team colleague prefers the BMC, whereas I prefer the Lean Canvas.
+Other who work on the team colleague prefers the Business Model Canvas, whereas I prefer the Lean Canvas.